robenkleene/robenkleene.github.io/_drafts/2020-09-20-the-era-of-visual-studio-code.md

 In most software categories, choosing the software with longevity is easy, the most popular tools [are usually the ones that have been around the longest](https://blog.robenkleene.com/2020/04/27/software-to-die-for/).
 [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) and [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) were both released in 1987 and, for the most part, they've remained the most popular software in their categories since then.

 Text editors, on the other hand, are a software category where the most popular options are not the oldest.
 According to the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey/), [Sublime Text](https://www.sublimetext.com/) was the most popular text editor available on the Mac from 2015--2017.
 Sublime Text was released in 2008, a sprightly youth compared to Excel and Illustrator.
 Text editors have been a category with a lot of movement: In the last 20 years, TextMate, Sublime Text, and Atom have all been the text editor with the most momentum[^whytexteditorshavechurn].
-For big complicated desktop software, has any other category had so much movement?
+For big complicated desktop software, has any other category ever had so much movement?

 I believe the era of new text editors emerging and quickly becoming popular has now ended with [Visual Studio Code](https://code.visualstudio.com/).
-VS Code has reached unprecedented levels of popularity and refinement, laying the foundation for could be decades of market dominance.
-If, like me, one of your priorities for your tools is longevity[^whynotemacsandvim], than that means VS Code is likely a great text editor to invest in learning today.
+VS Code has reached unprecedented levels of popularity and refinement, laying a foundation that could mean decades of market dominance.
+If, like me, one of your priorities for your tools is longevity[^whynotemacsandvim], than that means VS Code might be a great text editor to invest in learning today.

 The case for VS Code's longevity comes from several points we'll cover in this piece:

 1. [**Popularity**](#popularity): It's crossed a popularity threshold that no earlier text editor in recent history has crossed.
 2. [**The Text Editor as Platform**](#the-text-editor-as-platform): It's the endgame of a revolution that saw text editors be remade around extensions.
 3. [**Paradigm Transcendence**](paradigm-transcendence): It's transcended its paradigm as a desktop app by becoming a hosted web app, and even a reference implementation.
-4. [**Company Management**](company-management): It's managed by a powerful tech company, and it's being *aggressively* developed.
+4. [**Company Management**](company-management): It's managed by a powerful tech company, and it's being developed *aggressively*.

 ## Popularity